Hoss-Mobility/WiPy/README.md

-# PyRIC 0.1.6.4: Python Radio Interface Controller
+# PyKill 1.0.0 fork of WiPy
 ## Linux wireless library for the Python Wireless Developer and Pentester
 ![](docs/logo.png?raw=true)